Henry Macandrew: Post-war and death

 Macandrew was mentioned in despatches several times for his services during the First World War, bringing his total number of mentions to eight.
 He also received the Order of the Nile from the Sultanate of Egypt and was appointed colonel of the regiment to his old unit, the 5th Bengal Cavalry, on 13 March 1919.
 Soon after this, on 3 June, he was created a Knight Commander of the Order of the Bath.
 He continued with his division through this period, stationed at Aleppo.
 He was troubled by the increasing number of cases of malaria and influenza in his unit and was himself weakened by sickness.
 In early July he was smoking a cigarette in his pyjamas when he entered a room where his uniform tunic was hanging to dry, having been recently cleaned with petrol.
-The cigarette flame ignited the petrol vapours which exploded, severely burning Macandrew.
+The burning cigarette ignited the petrol vapours, which exploded, severely burning Macandrew.

 Macandrew was taken to hospital, and while undergoing treatment for his burns, died of heart failure on 16 July.
 He was buried in the Commonwealth War Graves Commission's Beirut War Cemetery.
 The military historian Cyril Falls describes Macandrew as a vigorous and headstrong commander, arguing that at the time of his death he had "lived to see his theories and the results of his life's work put into practice, and left behind him a record of achievement hardly equalled by any cavalryman of modern times".

-An American cavalry officer attached as an observer to the British Army in Palestine and Syria, Lieutenant-Colonel Edward Davis, later opined that Macandrew was "very unassuming, with an easy, genial, and most friendly manner...that a very bold spirit lay behind his placid, friendly manner was proved by the Aleppo operations".
+An American cavalry officer attached as an observer to the British Army in Palestine and Syria, Lieutenant-Colonel Edward Davis, later opined that Macandrew was "very unassuming, with an easy, genial, and most friendly manner ... that a very bold spirit lay behind his placid, friendly manner was proved by the Aleppo operations".

 Morton-Jack suggests that if Macandrew had not died prematurely his good war record would have seen him go on to hold more senior appointments within the British Indian Army, as other cavalry officers such as Barrow and Douglas Baird did, both eventually reaching the rank of general.
-Macandrew's insignia of the Order of the Bath was presented by George V to his daughter, Esther Macandrew, on 4 December 1919.
+Macandrew's insignia of the Order of the Bath was presented by George V to his daughter Esther Macandrew on 4 December 1919.